 About the Instructor

 Brad Trackman is a NYC comedian with universal appeal.
-He has made national television appearances on NBC's "Later" and "Friday Night", CBS's "Star Search", ABC's "NY Comedy Festival", Metro TV's "New Joke City" hosted by Robert Klein, Comedy Central's "Heroes Of Jewish Comedy & Stand Up Stand Up", MTV's "The Buried Life" and his own commercial campaign for Spike Television where he played the ficticious presidential elect Biff Wolinski.
-Trackman was most recently on AXS's "Live at Gotham" and has also done numerous television appearances in Canada on the "Mike Bullard Show" and in Holland on the "Comedy Factory" and the "Raymaan Is Laat Show".
+He has made national television appearances on CBS's "The Late Late Show with Craig Ferguson", AXS TV's "Gotham Comedy Live", NBC's "Later" and "Friday Night", CBS's "Star Search" with Arsenio Hall, ABC's "NY Comedy Festival", Metro TV's "New Joke City" hosted by Robert Klein, Comedy Central's "Heroes Of Jewish Comedy & Stand Up Stand Up", MTV's "The Buried Life" and his own commercial campaign for Spike Television where he played the ficticious presidential elect Biff Wolinski.
+Trackman has made numerous appearances on the "Mike Bullard Show" in Canada and the "Comedy Factory" and "Raymaan Is Laat Show", in Holland.

-If you're wondering what makes Brad such a unique comedian, it's his versatility, his ability to work squeaky clean and still kill.
-Maybe that's why "Radio Shack" had Trackman headline the "Net Together Concert" in Times Square with a 20-foot tall jumbotron behind him and a crowd of 5,000 people in front of him.
-This concert was also simulcast in San Francisco.
+If you're wondering what makes Brad such a unique comedian, it's his versatility and ability to absolutely KILL while working squeaky clean.
+That's why "Radio Shack" had Trackman headline the "Net Together Concert" in Times Square (and simulcast in San Francisco) with a 20-foot tall jumbotron behind him and a crowd of 5,000 in front of him.

-Trackman has opened for Dana Carvey, Joan Rivers and Weird Al Yankovic in arenas with crowds of up to 7,000.
+Trackman has opened for Dana Carvey, Joan Rivers, Robin Williams, Damon Wayons and Weird Al Yankovic.
 His pursuit of ensuring other people's happiness is still evolving, as is Brad.
-Despite all these major accomplishments, Brad considers his biggest breaks in entertaiment were meeting his wife, Christina (who, at the time, booked "Carolines on Broadway") and having their son Tyler.
+Despite all these major accomplishments, Brad considers his biggest break in entertainment meeting his wife, Christina (who, at the time, booked "Carolines on Broadway") and having their son Tyler.